<-Items Go to ToC Protocols->

 1. Introduction

-If a Process does not have the necessary P-Capabilities and/or Rights to perform such Actions as UM-Capture, MM-Add, and MM-Animate, the Process (now called Process1) can request Process2, that has the necessary P-Capabilities and Rights. to perform the Action.
+If a Process does not have the necessary Capabilities and/or Rights to perform an Action, the Process (now called Process1) can request Process2, that has the necessary Capabilities and Rights. to perform the Action.
 For instance:

 1. Device “Identifies Data With Qualifier With Model Rights” means that a named Device requests an Identify Service to provide an Identifier to the Item that includes Data, its Qualifier, and Model Rights (requested Rights) to the Item.